Sarasota County Murals

 Many cities around the world have created mural programs with the goal of increasing tourism by making certain locations more attractive for tourists and residents alike.
 With Sarasota being a city built on arts, we couldn’t be happier to promote murals, showcase our local artists and their incredible artwork around the city, while bringing beautiful color to everyone’s day.

-Here are some of the art murals that you can see in Sarasota County featuring local artists.
+Below are some of the art murals that you can see in Sarasota County featuring local artists or check out DowntownSarasotaStreetArt.com.

 Artist: Matt Myers